SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Implementation Details of Training Method

 For the pre-trained CLIP model, we use \href{https://huggingface.co/openai/clip-vit-base-patch16}{openai/clip-vit-base-patch16} with a dimension of 512 in this study.
 A Spikingformer-4-384 (\citep{zhou2023enhancing}) with 4 layers and a dimension of 384 is used as the base model for comparison.
 The image-side component architecture of SpikeCLIP is built upon this base model with a time-step weight (TSW) layer followed by a dimensionality-mapping layer, aligning the output to a 512-dimensional space compatible with pre-trained CLIP models.

 For comparing purposes with SpikeCLIP, we constructed ScratchCLIP as an ANN counterpart.
-The image encoder of ScratchCLIP has a 4-layer transformer and uses a patch-splitting layer with the same number of parameters as SpikeCLIP.
+The image encoder of ScratchCLIP has a 4-layer Transformer and uses a patch-splitting layer with the same number of parameters as SpikeCLIP.

 ScratchCLIP's text encoder uses an MLP architecture, as well as a word embedding layer of conventional CLIP.

 The detailed training scheme of SpikeCLIP is presented below: \begin{itemize} \item Images size: $32 \times 32$. \item Neuron Threshold: \begin{itemize} \item Spiking neurons of self-attention blocks : $U_{at} = 0.25$; \item Other spiking neurons: $U_{thr} = 1.0$. \end{itemize} \item Decay rate: $\beta = 0.9$. \item Time step (of peak input): $T = 4$. \item Pre-training image encoder: \begin{itemize} \item Input dimension: $224 \times 224$. \item Batch size: $196$. \item Learning rate: $lr_0 = 5 \times 10^{-3}$ and cosine decay is employed in the first 50 epochs and $lr = 5 \times 10^{-4}$ remain unchanged after the first 50 epochs.
 The equation is given by: